bsodmike/crustyengineer.com/content/blog/2025-06-25-creating-this-blog.md

 +++
-title = "Creating a simple blog, like it's 2025" description = "This time, I'm keeping it simple."
+title = "Creating a simple blog, in 2025" description = "This time, I'm keeping it simple."
 # updated =